harleigh93/INCLUDE.Spaceport/README.md

 * **Darrin Burnett** (Dynetics)
 * **Tony Lindeman** (Dynetics)
 * **Robert Moreland** (NASA)
-* *Special Thanks to Executive Chef Jens Dahlmann.*
+* *Special Thanks to Executive Chef Jens Dahlmann, for taking time out of your busy schedule to talk to university students about supply-chain management; to Diane and Tony, for guiding us on airport development.
+And a big Special Thanks to Tom Acomb, for teaching us about telling an effective story.*

 # 2020-2021 INCLUDE Team Alpha Members